desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

  $$ \\text{Multiply}(a,n) = a \times n = \sum_{1}^n a  $$

-When we translate this to golang we get:
+When we translate this to Golang we get:

 ```go
 // multiply.go